5 Steps to Develop an Efficient Token Economy for Crypto Games

 Developers are motivated to and/or improve the current experience of the game by creating new features and enhancing existing ones.
 There can be two types of developers:

 • Internal.
-These are actively involved in the development of the game, either via employment by a company or as part of a DAO.
+These are actively involved in the development of the game, either via employment by a company or as part of DAO development.

 • External.
 These are people who are not officially involved in game creation but get involved in building specific features on an ad-hoc basis.
 They usually have a mixture of motivations, from gaining profit to receiving recognition from a company.